Azure/azure-sdk-for-net/sdk/documentintelligence/Azure.AI.DocumentIntelligence/samples/Sample_ExtractLayout.md

 This sample demonstrates how to extract text, paragraphs, styles, table structures, and selection marks, along with their bounding region coordinates from documents.

-To get started you'll need a Cognitive Services resource or a Form Recognizer resource.
+To get started you'll need a Cognitive Services resource or a Document Intelligence resource.
 See [README][README] for prerequisites and instructions.

 ## Creating a `DocumentIntelligenceClient`